aspen-cloud/triplit/packages/db/test/typecheck/notes.md

 ## TODOs

-- Refactor: `QuerySelectionFitleredTypeFromModel` which when trying to merge path and subquery types causes really weird typing in our tests and requires us to use `toMatchTypeOf` instead of `toEqualTypeOf`
+- Refactor: `QuerySelectionFilteredTypeFromModel` which when trying to merge path and subquery types causes really weird typing in our tests and requires us to use `toMatchTypeOf` instead of `toEqualTypeOf`